djlevine/PebblePATH/README.md

 # PebblePATH
-Path Schedule for Pebble and Pebble Steel
-Schedule for Newark to World Trade Center Line
+PebblePATH displays scheduled trains for PATH Train System

-The schedule works by prompting the user for an origin and direction Querying the webserver via xml request (to a custom API) and returning the times
+The schedule works by prompting the user for an origin and direction Querying the webserver via ajax request (to a custom API) and returning the times

 To run pull the repo from cloudpebble.com